dlang-tour/english/vibed/json-rest-interface.md

         }
     }

-Given an `URLRouter` instance we register an instance of the `Rest` class and we're done!
+Given an `URLRouter` instance, we register an instance of the `Rest` class and we're done!

     auto router = new URLRouter;
     router.registerRestInterface(new Rest);

 Vibe.d *REST interface generator* also supports
-POST request where the children of the posted
+POST requests where the children of the posted
 JSON object are mapped to the member function's parameters.